jmiskovic/indeck/README.md

 # Additional notes

 A working knowledge of LÖVR framework is needed to develop useful applications without taking the headset off constantly to look up documentation.
 While it's not really easy or fast, the environment does include LÖVR API files that list all functions and explanations of parameters.
-The API docs are accessible by pressing F1 key.
+The API docs are accessible by pressing `Ctrl+H` key.

 All user files can be found in app's save directory.
 On Oculus Quest it will be in `/sdcard/Android/data/org.indeck.app/files/`, on desktop you can execute `return lovr.filesystem.getSaveDirectory()` to fetch the path.